djware/TrimUITools/README.md

 - **Mac Update**: updates the mac address to be static.
 ---
 ![Rainbowleds](https://github.com/djware/TrimUITools/assets/85318457/d84b670a-32d3-46fd-b7f4-f407e7760c0d)
 - **RainbowLEDS**: This app changes the colors of the LED to each color slowly in loop.
+Run the app again to end it.
 ![trimuigif](https://github.com/djware/TrimUITools/assets/85318457/b400b949-bcbd-4e86-a8cd-9bc2011ccf46)
 ---
 ![ledtemp](https://github.com/djware/TrimUITools/assets/85318457/09741147-8560-4230-883c-c178dd75b4e8)
 - **LED Temp**: This app changes the colors of the LEDs to reflect the color of the CPU.
+Run the app again to end it.
  ```bash
 Temps under 40 degrees show Green
 Temps between 40-45 degrees show Chartreuse Green